Bmohamedathil/Ex-2--NN/README.md

 # EX-02 Implementation of Perceptron for Binary Classification
 ## AIM :
-To implement a perceptron for classification using Python.
+To Implement a Perceptron for Classification Using Python.

 ## EQUIPMENTS REQUIRED: